How unproportional must a graph be?: Introduction

-Hatami~\cite{hatami:10} studied which graphs other than even cycles produce a norm when we use the appropriate analogue of \eqref{eq:shatten}.
+Hatami~\cite{Hatami10} studied which graphs other than even cycles produce a norm when we use the appropriate analogue of \eqref{eq:shatten}.
 He showed, among other things, that complete bipartite graphs with both parts of even size do.
-We also prove a version of \propref{prop:shatten} for this norm.
+We also prove a version of Theorem~\ref{th:shatten} for this norm, see Theorem~\ref{th:2k2m} of \secref{sec:shatten}.

-The rest of this paper is organized as follows.
+The rest of this paper is organised as follows.
 In \secref{sec:lower_bound} we prove the lower bound from \thmref{thm:main}.
-In \secref{sec:upper_bound} we prove the upper bound from the same theorem.
-We consider graphs norms in \secref{sec:shatten}, in particular proving \propref{prop:shatten} there.
+In \secref{sec:upper_bound} we prove the upper bound.
+We consider graph norms in \secref{sec:shatten}, in particular proving Theorem~\ref{th:shatten} there.
 The final section contains some open questions and concluding remarks.
 Throughout the paper, we adopt the convention that $k$ is a fixed constant and all asymptotic notation symbols ($\Omega$, $O$, $o$ and $\Theta$) are with respect to the variable $n$.
-To simplify the presentation, we often omit floor and ceiling signs whenever these are not crucial and make no attempts to optimize the absolute constants involved.
+To simplify the presentation, we often omit floor and ceiling signs whenever these are not crucial and make no attempts to optimise the absolute constants involved.